TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 chifra chunks index --check
 ```

 This should now work without errors.
-If it doesn, you're finished.
+If it does, you're finished.

-If this command reports errors, re-run `chifra init --all` and the check until no errors are reported.
+If this command reports errors, continue to re-run `chifra init --all` (or `chifra init`) until no errors are reported.

 ## What if it doesn't work

-Pinata may rate-limit the `chifra init` commands.
-If this happens, you may repeatedly run the command again.
-It should recover.
-Alternatively, you may add the `--sleep <n>` option to slow the process down.
+The above commands may not work for various reasons.
+For example, Pinata may rate-limit the `chifra init` commands.
+If this happens, you may run the command again.
+Or, add the `--sleep <n>` option to slow the process down.

-If the above process does not work, you can use the nuclear option by deleting the entire contents of the `$indexPath`.
-Once you do that, running `chifra init --all` (omit the `--all` if you wish) will download the index.
+If you can't get the above process to work, you can use the "nuclear option" by deleting the entire contents of `$indexPath/finalized/` and `$indexPath/blooms/`.
+Once you do that, running `chifra init --all` or `chifra init` (with or without `--sleep`) should work.

 ## Important note

 If you have existing monitors (check `$cachePath/monitors`), you should remove them with `chifra monitors --delete --remove <address>` or simple delete the folder called `$cachePath/monitors`.
-Otherwise, they may contain incorrect or missing transactions (see the original reason for this migration above).
+Otherwise, those monitors may contain incorrect or missing transactions (see the original reason for this migration above).

 ## You're finished!